A unique opportunity to experience one of the most remote and untouched areas on our planet: Scoresby Sound on eastern Greenland.

 OUR SHIP M/S FREYA

 M/S Freya has a spectacular deck with a 360-degree view, a large dining room, a nice lounge and a cozy sauna where you can warm yourself after the day’s adventures.
-Travelling with only 18 passengers makes it feel more like being on a private yacht rather than a bigger expedition ship.
-We have a crew of eight people plus three guides on board, everyone ready to assist and make the most out of our expedition.
+Travelling with only 12 passengers makes it feel more like being on a private yacht rather than a bigger expedition ship.
+We have an experienced crew of eight people plus three guides on board, everyone ready to assist and make the most out of our expedition.

 Please note: Our exact route and travel plans are depending on weather and ice conditions and where we expect the best opportunities at the time of our expedition.
 We will do everything possible to make the most out of our Arctic adventure.
 Flexibility is the key to a successful expedition!